The answers to questions frequently asked by current mechanical engineering students can be found below.

 The Bachelor of Science in Mechanical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.

-How does that affect Professional Licensing in Georgia?
+How does the accreditation by ABET affect the Professional Licensure in Georgia?

 Georgia, like other states, requires applicants to graduate from an ABET-accredited program, or equivalent.
 Our curriculum is designed to prepare students for the Fundamentals of Engineering Exam (FE), and we encourage our students to take it during their last semester or shortly after graduation.
 One should not take this exam lightly, and should devote weeks to review and prepare for it.

-Assuming your experience satisfies the licensing board and you've met all other licensing criteria in place at the time you apply, then yes.
-After you pass the PE exam, you can then be officially licensed as a Professional Engineer in Mechanical Engineering (ME), in a particular state (such as Georgia).
-Although many ME jobs do not require a PE, some do.
+Normally 4 years after graduation.
+Assuming your experience satisfies the licensing board and you've met all other licensing criteria in place at the time you apply.
+After you pass the exam, you can then be officially licensed as a Professional Engineer in Mechanical Engineering (ME), in a particular state (such as Georgia).

-What if I already have an ET degree from Kennesaw State University and want an Engineering degree?
+What if I already have an Engineering Technology degree from Kennesaw State University and want a Engineering degree?

 Former students can return and take the prescribed requisite courses to satisfy the degree.
 Please consult with the Mechanical Engineering Department Chair.

-What if I've graduated from Kennesaw State University with a Mechanical Engineering Technology degree and want to come back and get the Mechanical Engineering degree?
+What if I have graduated from Kennesaw State University with a Mechanical Engineering Technology degree and want to come back to get a Mechanical Engineering degree?